 Tip: Remember to take a bottle of water with you and sunscreen.
 It can get hot and walking through the jungle can occasionally feel as humid as an Amazonian jungle.

-Night Safari Tour
+Doing the Night Safari Tour on Bako Island

 Some animals and wildlife are active at night and playing hide and seek with them is fun with a guided tour.
 See my video for more.
 While I’m sure each night varies, there’s potential to see quite a few night creatures.
 The park holds an evening night safari.
 Meeting place is at the park headquarters and park guides will lead you through bridged trail with flashlights to point out nocturnal animals, reptiles and insects.
 Cost: Approximately $5-6 USD ( I can’t remember the exact amount but it was surprisingly inexpensive for being a full activity)